Anatomy

 Rename

 The user renames an attached file by selecting the Attachment actions icon, selecting Rename, and then editing the file name.
+The user can also rename the file in the upload preview modal.

 Attachment card